 Visit the GOV.UK website for details.

-If you have QTLS status you should automatically be recognised as a qualified teacher in schools in England.
-You do not necessarily need QTS.
-Visit the GOV.UK website for further details.
-You need to have membership of the Education and Training Foundation.
-This took over from the Institute for Learning, which closed from November 2014.
+If you have QTLS status you should currently be recognised as a qualified teacher in schools in England.
+You may not necessarily need QTS.
+Visit the GOV.UK website for further details, and see updates to the guidance on QTLS provided on the Society for Education and Training website.

 QTS is gained by providing evidence that you have met all of the Teachers’ Standards.
 Evidence is gained mainly from the day to day work you do as a teacher and from the written reflections showing how you have met, and are continuing to meet the Teachers’ Standards.

 You will be asked to compile three bundles of evidence (Pupil Progress Bundles) relating to three separate classes that you have taught to demonstrate that you have met the Teachers’ Standards.
+It is expected normally that this evidence will cover both schools in which you have taught and also both key stages in which you have worked.
 You will also be asked to demonstrate competence in the classroom at a very high level.
 You will also need to complete a Record of Pathway.
 This will be explained if you are successful at interview.

 You will already have evidence that you are currently meeting the Teachers’ Standards in your teaching and your day-to-day role as a teacher.
 Any evidence which you wish to present should be fairly recent.
 The University will advise you on this.